Azure/azure-openapi-validator/docs/rules.md

 Please refer to [resource-has-x-ms-resource-enabled.md](./resource-has-x-ms-resource-enabled.md) for details.

+### ResourceNameRestriction

+This rule ensures that the authors explicitly define these restrictions as a regex on the resource name.
+If a team does not have custom rules then the ARM's default rule should get applied.

+Please refer to [resource-name-restriction.md](./resource-name-restriction.md) for details.

 ### RPaasPostLongRunningOperation202Only

 An async POST operation response include status code 202 with 'Location' header.
 Must support status code 200 if operation can be completed synchronously.
 Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 202) and how it is tracked (Location header).